The Tuts: Album and after

-Having built a fanbase solely through touring and DIY/social media promotion, in spring 2016 The Tuts started a PledgeMusic campaign to finance their debut album.
+Having built a fanbase solely through touring and DIY/social media promotion, in spring 2016 the Tuts started a PledgeMusic campaign to finance their debut album.
 It reached its target within a week.

 The band's album Update Your Brain was released in September 2016 to universally-positive reviews, including national press.

-In July, they had released a new download single, "Let Go of the Past", with an accompanying video.
+In July, they released a new download single, "Let Go of the Past", with an accompanying video.
 Their video to follow-up single "1982" was premiered on Vice magazine's Noisey channel in October 2016.

-In September 2016, they embarked on an album release tour, including a sold out show at The Lexington, London and a run of dates co-headlining with anti-folk Manchester based band Crywank.
+In September 2016, they embarked on an album release tour, including a sold out show at The Lexington, London, and a run of dates co-headlining with anti-folk Manchester based band Crywank.

-The same year the band played with The Undertones, Thee Faction, Adam Ant and Senseless Things and performed at several summer festivals in 2016, including Bearded Theory, Glastonwick, Camden Rocks, Indiefjord, Godiva and Rebellion.
-In 2017 The Tuts supported Feeder, toured with The Skints, and played the Bestival and Indietracks festivals.
+The same year the band played with the Undertones, Thee Faction, Adam Ant and Senseless Things and performed at several summer festivals in 2016, including Bearded Theory, Glastonwick, Camden Rocks, Indiefjord, Godiva and Rebellion.
+In 2017 the Tuts supported Feeder, toured with the Skints, and played the Bestival and Indietracks festivals.

-In May and June 2017, The Tuts embarked on their own "Give Us Something Worth Voting For" tour, with reference to the impending UK general election and their eponymous anti-Conservative album track.
+In May and June 2017, the Tuts embarked on their own "Give Us Something Worth Voting For" tour, with reference to the impending UK general election and their eponymous anti-Conservative album track.
 Later the same year the band collaborated with Girli on a new version of the song "Mr 10pm Bedtime", previously released on her Hot Mess EP.

 Javed and the band received TV coverage as part of the ITV series Young British and Muslim in April 2018.
 The feature contained interview footage of Javed on life as a young female Muslim musician in Britain as well as rehearsal footage of the full band.

-In March 2019, the band announced that they would be supporting The Specials on their Encore tour.
+In March 2019, the band announced that they would be supporting the Specials on their Encore tour.